Skip to main content

 This handbook provides a brief description of benefits made available by Augustana College to its employees.
 The details of these benefit programs are outlined in separate summary plan descriptions and can be obtained from the Office of Human Resources.
 Eligibility for each of these programs depends upon the terms of the benefit plan involved.
 In the event of any inconsistency between the language of this handbook and the language of the benefit plan, the language of the benefit plan will prevail.

 From time to time, the benefits described in this section may be changed.
-Further, although the college does not expect to terminate any benefit, plan or program, it reserves the right to do so.
-In addition to the benefits outlined online, all employees also receive Social Security, workers compensation and unemployment compensation benefits in accordance with applicable laws.
+Further, the college reserves the right to change or terminate any benefit, plan or program, with or without advance notice.
+In addition to the benefits outlined, all employees also receive Social Security, workers compensation and unemployment compensation benefits in accordance with applicable laws.

-Eligibility varies by benefit and the link below provides a summary may be helpful in confirming what benefits and time off programs are available to you based your employment status. https://www.augustana.edu/about-us/offices/hr/benefits/overview
+Eligibility varies by benefit and the link below provides a summary that may be helpful in confirming what benefits and time off programs are available to you based your employment status. www.augustana.edu/about-us/offices/hr/benefits/overview

 Visit www.augustana.edu/about-us/offices/hr/benefits for more information.